llmrb/llm-shell/README.md

 - 🌟 A single interface for multiple Large Language Models (LLMs)
 - 🤝 Gemini, OpenAI, Anthropic and Ollama support
 - 📤 Attach local files as additional conversation context
-- 🧠 Discuss local files you're working on or trying to understand
 - 📝 Advanced formatting with Markdown

 ## Demos